cceeci99/System-Programming-Processes/Readme.txt

 Compiling/Running Project
 =========================================================================================================================================
-- make worker sniffer -> command for seperate compilation of all sources files, and making the main executables sniffer & worker
+- make all -> command for seperate compilation of all sources files, and making the main executables sniffer & worker

 *sniffer is the executable which user will run, and worker is the executable which is called from sniffer with execvp("./worker")*